Gitauwairimu/gcp-terraform/README.md

-# gcp-terraform Instructions for Use
+# gcp-terraform: Instructions for Use

 1. To use the code you must have access to GCP account, a downloaded key to which you point to in provider.tf.